VillagerUnknown/VillagerCoin/README.md

 _Due to technical limitations, quick-crafting (shift-clicking crafted items to craft the maximum) will still automatically stack with the same items in your inventory, but it will only craft once.
 Use the auto-crafter to convert large amounts of coins._

-**Edible Coins**

-Edible coins, optionally found in structures and dropped by mobs, trick players into thinking they've struck rich when they've really just found a bit of chocolate.
-They're only available in Gold, Emerald, and Netherite.
-They cannot be crafted and have the same food values as cookies.

 **Loot Tables**